muhd-syuhaidi/Identification_of_Cell_Nuclei/README.md

 ![Classification_report](Classification_report.png)

+Note that, the accuracy of the model is almost 90%.
+This means the model could conduct the identification by semantic segmentation very well.

 - Epoch Accuracy (Train versus Validation):

 ![Epoch_Accuracy](epoch_accuracy.png)

+Before the model has been test for the identification, it must be trained first.
+As you can see, the trained model could achieved over 90 percent accuracy.
+In addition, the gap between train and validation run at last epoch is small, meaning the model is still in a good fit due to the U-Net Model Architecture.

 - Epoch Loss (Train versus Validation):

 ![Epoch_Loss](epoch_loss.png)

+As the accuracy has become better, the loss has decreased.
+Furthermore, the U-Net Model Architecture has helped to shrink the gap between the train and the validation to ensure the model in the good fit.

 - Results of predicted segmented of cell nuclei: